Cookies Policy

 2. Why Do We Use Cookies?

 Our Sites uses both first-party cookies (which are set by the Site being visited) and third-party cookies (which are set by a server located outside the domain of a Site).
 We use first-party and third-party cookies for several reasons.
 Some cookies are required for technical reasons in order for the Sites to operate, and we refer to these as “Strictly Necessary” cookies.
 Some cookies allow us to count visits and traffic sources so we can measure and improve the performance of our Sites, and we refer to these as “Performance” cookies.
 Some cookies enable us to provide enhanced functionality and personalization on the Sites and we refer to these as “Functional” cookies.
 Finally, some cookies enable us and our partners to serve targeted advertisements and we refer to these as “Targeting” cookies.
 The specific types of first and third-party cookies served through the Sites and the purposes they perform are described in the table below.
 To the extent any Personal Information is collected through cookies, the Privacy Notice https://sambasafety.com/privacy-policy/ applies and compliments this Cookies Policy.
-SambaSafety uses Google Tag Manager to manage its cookies.
+SambaSafety uses Google Tag Manager to deploy cookies and OneTrust to manage cookie consent preferences.

 4. Web Beacons